SIP Connection: Types

 Updated over a week ago

-We offer three different authentication types to register your switch to ours.
-This article will show you how to configure each type within the Mission Control Portal and explain the various settings that SIP Connections have.
+We offer four different authentication types to register your switch to ours.
+This article will show you how to configure these types within the Mission Control Portal and explain the various settings that SIP Connections have.
+(Details on setting up MS Teams SBC can be found here: https://support.telnyx.com/en/articles/5253876-ms-teams-telnyx-pstn)

 Call Control: If you are looking to setup a Call Control connection, this can be done in the Call Control section of the Portal.
 Click the button below to go there.